-Describe method of swimmer body numbering:
+Describe method of swimmer body numbering: Swim caps are numbered.
+Swimmers will be marked with a sharpie with their racer number on both upper arms.
+Since every swimmer has a kayaker, each kayaker will wear a bib (Swimmer number) on the back of their PFD for easy identification of swimmer.

-Describe method of electronic identification of swimmer (Recommended):
+Describe method of electronic identification of swimmer (Recommended): na

 Swimmers will begin entering the water at 9:25 a.m. at the Suck Creek Boat Launch on the North shore of the river.
 The swimmers will then do a river crossing to river left (to the South shore of the river).
 After meeting up with their pilot at their assigned buoy, they will stay on river left the entirety of the swim.
 Swimmers are required to keep all red channel markers on their right.

-Describe method of accounting for all swimmers before, during and after swim(s):
+Describe method of accounting for all swimmers before, during and after swim(s): check in and then manually count before enter water and check off list at end at official timing tent (scenic city multisport)

-Describe method of accounting for swimmers who do not finish:
+Describe method of accounting for swimmers who do not finish: Upon pulling themselves, a kayaker calls a motor boat to pick the swimmer up and take them to the finish line where the swimmer or pilot reports to the timers at the official Timing Tent that they did not complete the race.
+Race Directors call the swimmer, their pilot, or emergency contacts if needed.